How to Use a Power Trowel

-Types of Power Trowel:
+Types of Concrete Power Trowels

 On the basis of the controlling methods, power trolls are broadly classified into two types.
 These are:

 These type of power trolls are operated manually.
 An operator sits on the machine and uses several press buttons to execute the actions.

 These are also operated manually, but the operator operating the machine does not sit on the machine.
 Instead, he walks behind the machine.

 Different power trowels also vary in the blades they use.
 They use different blades, for the main objective is the same: levelling the surface and smoothening it, yet the conditions in which they are used differently.
 So, the blades installed are also different.